 Any incentive should pass a common sense test, and should not contradict the sponsoring institution’s core values.
 For example, a business school should not offer direct cash as a survey incentive for current students.

-When the incentive is to enter a respondent’s name in a sweepstakes, the sweepstakes reward must be significant enough to get the respondent’s attention.
+When the incentive includes a random drawing, the sweepstakes reward must be significant enough to get the respondent’s attention.
 The lack of a tangible, immediate reward can cause respondents to ignore this incentive scheme.
-To improve response rates significantly using a drawing or a sweepstakes, the incentive must have enough intrinsic value to the respondent.
+To improve response rates significantly using sweepstakes, the incentive must have enough intrinsic value to the respondent.
 This means that a single ‘prize’ needs to be large in value or there should be multiple smaller ‘prizes’ to increase the likelihood of ‘winning’.

 Studies increasingly indicate that small incentives (coupons, free or low-valued merchandise) are not as effective as offering to share the survey results and explaining how the feedback will impact your organization’s decisions.